-B.2 Starting from the optically active precursor J, the same reaction sequence gives the optically active sumanene derivative K. The stereocenters in J suffer no inversion during the metathesis reaction.
-Draw the structure of K with the appropriate stereochemistry.
+B.2 Starting from the optically active precursor J, the same reaction sequence gives the optically active sumanene derivative K. The stereocenters in J are not inverted during the metathesis reaction.
+Draw the structure of K with appropriate stereochemistry.

 Dynamic Organic Molecules and Their Chirality